 - Description of the property. - Date the property was acquired and placed in service. - Date of the sale or other disposition of the property. - The partner's or shareholder's share of the gross sales price or amount realized.

-- The partner's or shareholder's share of the cost or other basis plus the expense of sale (reduced as explained in the instructions for Form 4797, line 21). - The partner's or shareholder's share of the depreciation allowed or allowable, determined as described in the instructions for Form 4797, line 22, but excluding the section 179 expense deduction. - The partner's or shareholder's share of the section 179 expense deduction (if any) passed through for the property and the partnership's or S corporation's tax year(s) in which the amount was passed through. - If the disposition is due to a casualty or theft, a statement indicating so, and any additional information needed by the partner or shareholder to complete Form 4684. - If the disposition was an installment sale made during the partnership's or S corporation's tax year reported using the installment method, any information needed by the partner or shareholder to complete Form 6252.
+Enter on line 1 of the worksheet. - The partner's or shareholder's share of the cost or other basis plus the expense of sale.
+Enter on line 2 of the worksheet. - The partner's or shareholder's share of the depreciation allowed or allowable, but excluding the section 179 expense deduction.
+Enter on line 3a of the worksheet. - The partner's or shareholder's share of the section 179 expense deduction passed through for the property and the partnership's or S corporation's tax year(s) in which the amount was passed through.
+Enter on line 3b of the worksheet your share of the total amount of the section 179 expense deduction passed through for the property (even if you were not a partner or shareholder for the tax year in which it was passed through or you did not deduct all or part of the section 179 expense because of the dollar or taxable income limitations).
+The tax year(s) in which the amount was passed through are provided so you can determine the amount of unused carryover section 179 expense (if any) for the property to report on line 3c. - If the disposition is due to a casualty or theft, a statement indicating so, and any additional information needed by the partner or shareholder to complete Form 4684. - If the disposition was an installment sale made during the partnership's or S corporation's tax year reported using the installment method, any information needed by the partner or shareholder to complete Form 6252.
 The partnership or S corporation also must separately report the partner's or shareholder's share of all payments received for the property in the following tax years.

-(Installment payments received for sales made in prior tax years should be reported in the same manner used in the prior tax years.)
-See the instructions for Form 6252 for details. - If the disposition was a disposition of property given up in an exchange involving like-kind property made during the partnership's or S corporation's tax year, any information needed by the partner or shareholder to complete Form 8824.
+• If the disposition was a disposition of property given up in an exchange involving like-kind property made during the partnership's or S corporation's tax year, any information needed by the partner or shareholder to complete Form 8824.